 Ask About Triggers

-Rather than wondering how to help your girlfriend with body image issues, just ask her.
+Rather than wondering how to help your partner with body image issues, just ask.
 She might be more than willing to tell you about the people, places, and things that cause her to hate her body.

-If your partner is in therapy and you have the option of attending their next session, consider taking advantage of this opportunity to learn more about how to uniquely support their recovery.
+If your partner is in therapy and you have the option to attend their next session, consider taking advantage of the opportunity to learn more about how to best support their recovery.

 Suggest Healthy Activities

-Couples can inadvertently support poor body image issues.
-For example, women say they would invest more hours of their lives than men to achieve their ideal appearance.
-[3] These sorts of activities could be problematic:
+Couples can inadvertently reinforce poor body image issues.
+For example, women say they would invest more hours of their lives than men to achieve their ideal appearance.3 These sorts of activities could be problematic:

 - Exercising together